tikoflano/Visa-Appointment-Finder/README.md

 - `docker build -t visa .`
 - `docker run --rm --env-file .env visa`

-You can pass extra flags, Eg: `docker run --rm --env-file .env visa --notification=false`
+You can pass extra flags, Eg: `docker run --rm --env-file .env visa --notification=false`.

+**NOTE:** when calling the docker command from a different folder (like when running a cron job) you need to set the full path for the .env file.